List of Stargirl characters: Cindy Burman / Shiv

 Cynthia "Cindy" Burman (portrayed by Meg DeLacy) is the daughter of the Dragon King, girlfriend of Henry King Jr. and the most popular student at Blue Valley High with enhanced abilities and wields wrist blades from her skin.
 While she is the school's cheerleading captain, she is determined to follow in her father's footsteps.
 In pursuit of this, she acquired a powerful suit of armor and a flame-throwing staff.

 Cindy was born to Dr. Shiro Ito and his first wife, Suzanne Ito in Blue Valley, Nebraska.
 Shiro sought to conduct experiments on Cindy that would change her physically and emotionally.
 To avoid further trauma, Suzanne took Cindy and fled Blue Valley.
 They eventually settled in Farmersville, California.
 A fearful Cindy worried that her father would find her, though Suzanne assured her they were safe.
 That very night, Dragon King returned and took Cindy and Suzanne back to Blue Valley where he began his experiments.
 He started by placing shiv's in her wrists that allowed her to do irreparable harm to those around her.
 She grew up studying chemistry and became very advanced physically, mentally, and in her education.

 When she was in the third grade, Cindy lost control of her powers and accidentally murdered Suzanne.
 She was devastated by the loss which Dragon King also blamed her for.
-On her first day in the fourth grade, Cindy addressed her class over the death of her mother and merely stated that she didn't like her mother anyway.
-After this, her father sought a new caretaker for Cindy but the first woman didn't work out for unknown reasons.
+On her first day in the fourth grade, Cindy addressed her class over the death of her mother and merely stated that she did not like her mother anyway.
+After this, her father sought a new caretaker for Cindy but the first woman did not work out for unknown reasons.
 He then kidnapped Bobbie Burman and made her into Cindy's caretaker and public stepmother.
 Following the death of her mother, Cindy's personality began to change into a more vicious and cunning young girl.
 She became the meanest girl in school during the fourth grade, and continued her tyrannical rule well into her years at Blue Valley High School.